Welcome to our last lecture on development of the gastrointestinal system.

 than it might appear where we have blood drainage of the rectum

-drain into the portal system, specifically through the superior mesenteric vein
+drain into the portal system,

 and below, branches of the internal iliac vein pull blood away from the anus.